 No. 3.
-FOR LAYING CROSSWALKS ACROSS SEVENTH AVENUE, within the lines of and parallel with the mortherly and southerly sidewalks of all streets crossing said avenue, from Twenty-fourth to Forty-first street, inclusive (excepting at Thirty-fourth street).
+FOR LAYING CROSSWALKS ACROSS SEVENTH AVENUE, within the lines of and parallel with the northerly and southerly sidewalks of all streets crossing said avenue, from Twenty-fourth to Forty-first street, inclusive 'excepting at Thirty-fourth street.'

-Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person making an estimate for the same work, and is in all respects fair and without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
-That no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.
+Each estimate must contain the name and place of residence of the person making the same, the names of all persons interested with him therein, and if no other person be so interested it shall distinctly state that fact That it's made without any connection with any other person making an estimate for the same work, and is in all respects fair and without collusion or fraud.
+That to member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.

-Each estimate must be verified by the oath, in writing, of the party making the same, that the several matters therein stated are true, and must be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, to the effect that if he contract is awarded to the person making the estimate, they will, upon its being so awarded, become bound as his sureties for its faithful performance; and that if he shall refuse or neglect to execute the same, they will pay to the Corporation any difference between the sum to which he would be entitled upon its completion, and that which the Corporation may be obliged to pay to the person to whom the contract shall be awarded at any subsequent letting; the amount to be calculated upon the estimated amount of the werk by which the bids are tested.
+Each estimate must be verified by the oath, in writing, of the party making the same, that the several nutties therein stated are true, and must be accompanied by the consent, in writing, of two householders or treededlers in the City of New York, to the effect that if the cut act is awarded to the person making the estimate, they will upon its being so awarded, become bound as his strettes for its faithful performance; and that if he shall refuse or neglect to execute the same, they will pay to the Corporation may difference between the som to which he would be entitled upon the companied by the early or affirmation, in writing, of each of the persons signing the same, that will have the person to whom the contract shall be awarded at any subsequent letting, the amount to be calendared upon the estimated amount of the work by which the bias are tested.

-The consent last above mentioned must be accompanied by the oath or affirmation, in writing, of each of the persons signing the same, that he is a householder or free-holder in the City of New York, and is worth the amount
+The consent last above monitoned must be accompanied by the early or affirmation, in writing, of each of the persons signing the same, that he is a householder or free-holder in the City of New Yo